thematuu/streamlink/README.md

 I'm also interested with new projects for automation of daily popular tasks, don't hesitate, I'm waiting for new ideas

 # Notes
+## 3.2.0.1
+Made ffmpeg to convert to real mp4

 ## 3.2.0
 Added support for optional OAuth token parameter to authenticate Twitch API requests.